PostHog/posthog.com/contents/apps/ingestion-alert/docs.md

 ### What does the Ingestion Alert app do?

-This plugin triggers a webhook when no events have been ingested for a specified period of time.
+This app triggers a webhook when no events have been ingested for a specified period of time.
 It can be used to alert you when ingestion for your project / instance is not working correctly.

 ### What are the requirements for this app?